Working Paper Series

-Abstract: Entry of large ("big-box") stores along with a drastic
+Abstract: The entry of large (“big-box”) stores and the accompanying

-local markets, and the endogeneity of entry.
-Using data on all retail food
+accounting for local markets and the endogeneity of entry.
+Using data on

-stores in Sweden, we find that incumbents' productivity increase after
+all retail food stores in Sweden, we find that incumbents’ productivity

-large entry and that the magnitude of the increase declines with the
+increases after the entry of large stores and that the magnitude of the

 Keywords: Retail markets; Imperfect competition; Industry dynamics; Productivity; Dynamic structural model; (follow links to similar papers)

 JEL-Codes: C24; L11; L50; L81; O30; (follow links to similar papers)